gnabgib/gnablib-ts/src/primitive/datetime/README.md

     - Minutes are always 2 digits (possibly zero prefixed)
     - Seconds are always 2 digits (possibly zero prefixed)
     - Microseconds are always 6 digits (possibly zero trailed)
     - If UTC a "Z" will be appended

+### TimeOnlyMs

+- Uses 6 bytes of memory
+- Serializes to 28 bits
+- Can represent 0:0:0.000 - 23:59:59.999
+- No support for leap seconds
+- Can be invalid (from untrusted serialized sources - see above)

+- Use .valueOf() to get as a 100 shifted integer (eg 11:41:06.012 is 114106012)
+- Use .toString() to get an RFC3339 (ISO8601) formatted string (eg "11:41:06.012Z")
+    - Hours are always 2 digits (possibly zero prefixed)
+    - Minutes are always 2 digits (possibly zero prefixed)
+    - Seconds are always 2 digits (possibly zero prefixed)
+    - Milliseconds are always 3 digits (possibly zero trailed)
+    - If UTC a "Z" will be appended